-The White House, located at 1600 Pennsylvania Avenue NW in Washington, D.C., serves as the official residence and principal workplace of the President of the United States.
-It has been the presidential residence since John Adams moved there in 1800.
-The term "White House" is also used as a metonym for the Executive Office of the President.
+The White House, located at 1600 Pennsylvania Avenue NW in Washington, D.C., is the official residence and principal workplace of the President of the United States.
+It has been the residence of every U.S. president since 1800, starting with John Adams, following the capital's relocation from Philadelphia.
+The White House also serves as a symbol, representing the Executive Office of the President.

 In 1901, President Theodore Roosevelt established "The White House" as its formal name via Executive Order.

-In 1901, President Theodore Roosevelt relocated all work offices to the newly constructed West Wing due to crowding in the Executive Mansion.
+In 1901, President Theodore Roosevelt relocated all work offices to the newly constructed West Wing due to crowding in the executive mansion.

 In 1909, President William Howard Taft expanded the West Wing and created the first Oval Office.